 I am Evelyn Duffy, owner of Open Boat Editing.

 I have been editing and transcribing in the D.C. area for over 10 years.
-Since 2007 I have been a research assistant for Bob Woodward and have helped research, edit, and produce his three latest New York Times best-sellers.
-His latest book, The Last of the President's Men, will be published October 13, 2015 by Simon & Schuster.
+Since 2007 I have been a research assistant for Bob Woodward and have helped research, edit, and produce four of his New York Times best-sellers.

 Through Open Boat I've collaborated closely with a variety of nonfiction authors on politics, history, military affairs, current events, science, creative nonfiction, and business projects.